rras1205/ml-agriculture-insights/README.md

 ### Performance Interpretation & Overfitting Risk
 * Although Random Forest reduces overfitting through ensembling and randomness, it can still overfit if trees are overly deep or if strong location/year signals dominate the dataset.
 * Exceptionally high accuracy may reflect structured patterns within the dataset rather than guaranteed real-world robustness.
+* Very high accuracy could also point to potential data leakage